swcarpentry/python-novice-inflammation/06-func.md

 > print(numbers(1, three=3))
 > ~~~
 >
-> Which of the following will the code display?
+> Copy and run the code, which of the following results do you get?
+Why do you think that is the case?
 >
 > 1. 1234
 > 2. one2three4
 > 3. 1239
 > 4. SyntaxError
 >
-> Copy and run the code, then edit the code to produce the other possible outputs.
+> Edit the code to produce the other possible outputs.